 Throwing: Use the Right Mechanics

-After keeping the right grip, you need to follow the right mechanics:
+After keeping the proper grip, you need to follow the correct mechanics:

 - Keep the glove right in the middle of your body after catching the ball

 - Make your shoulders and feet in line with the base

 - The back and front side should work side by side

 - Use your wrist and fingers to throw